Constitution of 3 May 1791 (painting): Center

 In the lower center of the painting, Matejko shows a scene that took place in the Royal Castle.
 Jan Suchorzewski (8), deputy from Kalisz and an opponent of the Constitution, has fallen to the ground, holding his young son with one arm; his other hand, holding a knife, is held by Stanisław Kublicki (9), standing to his right.
 Kublicki was a deputy from Inflanty, a supporter of the townsfolk and peasant causes, and of the Constitution.
 The artist here alludes to Suchorzewski's unsuccessful attempt to prevent the king from signing the Constitution, during which he threatening to kill his own son to save him from the "slavery of the Constitution".
 A deck of cards has fallen out of Suchorzewski's pocket, a reference to the manner in which he was bribed by the anti-Constitution Russian ambassador Otto Magnus von Stackelberg and hetman Branicki; Suchorzewski suddenly started winning large sums of money in games, despite his poor skills as a gambler.
 Branicki (10) can be seen standing between the king and Suchorzewski, dressed in a Russian uniform, foreshadowing the rank of general he received several years later in the Russian Army.
 In reality Suchorzewski, like most of those opposed to the Constitution, refused to participate in the procession.

 Notable figures in the center of the painting, to the left of Małachowski, include other supporters of the Constitution.
-Priest Hugo Kołłątaj (11) is the most prominent, gesturing in disdain at Suchorzewski.
+Father Hugo Kołłątaj (11) is the most prominent, gesturing in disdain at Suchorzewski.
 Several other figures in the vicinity are described in sources, but their precise location is unclear, or the sources contradict one another.
 The priest holding the Bible (12) is probably Feliks Turski, although some identify him as Tymoteusz Gorzeński.
 The figures to the right of Kołłątaj represents the Grand Lithuanian Marshal, Ignacy Potocki (13), and perhaps Adam Kazimierz Czartoryski (14) (although some sources identify Czartoryski elsewhere in the painting, in the vicinity of Kościuszko).
 Surrounding Kołłątaj are likely the priest Scipione Piattoli (15) and Tadeusz Matuszewicz or Matusiewicz (16).